WellingtonMiao/WellingtonMiao.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-Yuxuan Miao is a 2nd-year Master's student in Electrical and Computer Engineering at the University of Washington, Seattle, working in the <a href="https://yyueluo.com/group.html" target="_blank" rel="noopener noreferrer">Wearable Intelligence Lab</a> advised by Prof. Yiyue Luo.
-His research lies at the intersection of Human–Computer Interaction, Embedded Systems, and Ubiquitous Computing.
+Yuxuan Miao is a Master's student in Electrical and Computer Engineering at the University of Washington, Seattle, working in the <a href="https://yyueluo.com/group.html" target="_blank" rel="noopener noreferrer">Wearable Intelligence Lab</a> advised by <a href="https://yyueluo.com/" target="_blank" rel="noopener noreferrer">Prof. Yiyue Luo</a>.

+His research lies at the intersection of Human–Computer Interaction (HCI), Wearable Systems, and Ubiquitous Computing.
+He builds full stack interactive devices for tactile interaction and biomechanical sensing, and more broadly explores intelligent, compact, and expressive interfaces that push the boundaries of HCI.

+He is seeking Ph.D. admission starting in 2026.